linuxkit/rtf/README.md

 To list all current tests run `rtf list`, or to get a one line summary for each test use `rtf info`.

 When running tests, by default a line per test is printed on the console with a pass/fail indication.
 Detailed logs, by default, are stored in `./_results/<UUID>/`.
-In that directory, `TESTS.log` contains detailed logs of all tests, `TESTS.csv` contains a line per test and `SUMMARY.csv` contains a one line summary of the all tests run.
+In that directory, `TESTS.log` contains detailed logs of all tests, `TESTS.csv` contains a line per test, `SUMMARY.csv` contains a one line summary of the all tests run, and `SUMMARY.json` contains both a test summary and the individual test results.
 The directory also contains a log file for each tests, with the same contents as `TESTS.log`.

 If you prefer a bit more information in the log files use:
 ```